Azure/azure-rest-api-specs/documentation/ci-fix.md

 When type avocado in command line, avocado will validate in the current directory.

-NOTE: When running in azure devops Avocado only report new errors involved in PR, but ignore the previous existing errors.
-So when running in local machine, Avocado report all errors.
+Note: When running in Azure pipeline, Avocado only report errors with file updates in the PR, but ignore the errors existing in base.
+However when running Avocado against local directory, it reports all errors existing in the files.

 - Run all specs: Clone the repo `azure/azure-rest-api-specs` and run "avocado" in folder `azure/azure-rest-api-specs`.
 - Run single service specs: create a folder `specification`. and move your service specs folder in `specification`. run "avocado"